Twombs/GOGPlus-Download-Checker/README.md

 Primary file types supported are - EXE (+ BIN), ZIP, 7Z, RAR, BZ2, GZ, PK4, MSI, SH, XZ, ISO, PDF.

-See the Releases links for the v2.2 download.
+See the Releases links for the downloads.
+Latest release is v2.4.

 See the file Notes.txt for my DISCLAIMER, and for links to required third party files and some instructions etc.